List of foreign electoral interventions: 1796 election (by France)

-The Jay Treaty between the United States and England took effect in February 1796, and the French government was very unhappy about it.
+The Jay Treaty between the United States and Great Britain took effect in February 1796, and the French government was very unhappy about it.
 The French foreign minister, Charles Delacroix, wrote that France "must raise up the [American] people and at the same time conceal the lever by which we do so….
 I propose…. to send orders and instructions to our minister plenipotentiary at Philadelphia to use all means in his power to bring about a successful revolution, and [George] Washington's replacement."
 The French minister (ambassador) to the United States, Pierre Adet, openly supported the Democratic-Republican Party and its presidential nominee Thomas Jefferson, while attacking the Federalist Party and its presidential nominee John Adams.

 The foreign intrigue perpetrated by France was unsuccessful, as Adams won the election with an electoral vote count of 71-68.
 A significant factor that helped to thwart the French efforts was George Washington's Farewell Address, in which the outgoing president condemned foreign meddling.